 What are custom task statuses?

-Custom Task statuses follow the same sequential order as Default Task Statuses.
-Custom Task statuses will always follow an Open to Tracked to Verified workflow.
+Custom task statuses follow the same sequential order as Default Task Statuses.
+Custom task statuses will always follow an Open to Tracked to Verified workflow.
 Like with default Task Statuses, a Verified task cannot come from before a Tracked task, which cannot come from before an Open task.

-Adjusting the name, color, type, permission, and order of the task statuses unlocks a wide variety of potential use-cases.
+Adjusting the name, colour, type, permission, and order of the task statuses unlocks a wide variety of potential use-cases.
 For example, let's say that you would like to track specific issues for the punch process; you can set up an easy workflow to track work from 'Pre-Punch' to Approval.